Malekpour99/handouts/Git/Gitlab/gitlab.md

   when: manual
   allow_failure: false

-# This job is optional — the pipeline continues without waiting if you skip it.
+# This job is optional — the pipeline continues without waiting for manual trigger.
 deploy_preview:
   stage: deploy
   script: ./deploy_preview.sh